Backpacking Is Life · Updated June 2026

 Bindaetteok (빈대떡) — Mung Bean Pancakes

-⚠️ Note: May be cooked on same grill as non-vegan pancakes (cross-contamination).
-If strict, ask vendor.
+⚠️ Note: May be cooked on the same griddle as non-vegan pancakes.
+If cross-contamination is a concern, ask the vendor.

 Bungeoppang (붕어빵) — Fish-Shaped Bread

-Traditionally made with dairy and eggs!
-Some vendors now offer vegan versions.
-Red bean filling MORE likely to be vegan than custard/cheese.
+Traditional batter contains dairy and eggs.
+Some vendors now offer vegan batter — worth asking.
+Red bean (팥) filling is more likely to be vegan than custard or cheese fillings.

 🍡 Traditional Korean Sweets (Usually Vegan)